 Do I need to pay online when I place my reservation?Schools do not need to pay when placing their order online - they will receive an invoice for each show ordered in late August for the entire season.
 Individuals and homeschools will be prompted to pay with a credit card at the end of their online transaction.

 What do I need to know about confirmation and payment?The contact person on school orders will receive an invoice in mid to late August for the entire season.
 Each invoice will list a deadline for changes in attendance and final payment.
 The contact person is responsible for forwarding this paperwork to the school’s finance office for processing.
 These are both due as listed on each invoice, approximately 6-8 weeks in advance of each event.
 Purchase orders must be paid by the due date listed on the invoice.
 Payment can be made with check or credit card (Visa, MasterCard, Discover, or American Express).

-When will I receive my tickets?Ticket vouchers are used in lieu of standard tickets for the Kaleidoscope Series.
+When will I receive my tickets?Schools will receive ticket vouchers are used in lieu of standard tickets for the Kaleidoscope Series.
 The contact person on the order will receive a ticket voucher at minimum two weeks prior to each show.
 It will act as the group’s ticket to the event.

 Are all the events at the GBPAC?All of the shows are at the Gallagher-Bluedorn with the exception of:

 Nov 8: Dr. Kaboom Look Out Science is Coming - Williams Center in OelweinMar 27: Charlotte's Web - Wilcox Performing Arts Center in AlgonaApr 16: Town Mouse and Country Mouse - New Hampton Middle SchoolApr 17: Town Mouse and Country Mouse - Williams Center in Oelwein

 How much are tickets?Ticket admission is $1 for students, teachers, chaperones, and bus drivers.